akshat998/remoteImageManagement/README.md

 There is a set of sample images (which can be selected via the GUI) in : JUnit->testImages Please only mark ImageFileTest and ManagerTest for the JUnit tests.

-The independent tags is under "Edit Tags".
-The selected tags will be permanently deleted with the Delete button.
-To add a tag independently, type the new tag in the TextField and press the "+" button.
-Selected tags (left column) will be added/removed from selected images(right column).